Capstone-Projects-2023-Fall/project-language-learning-discord-bot/documentation/docs/requirements/Test-Report.md

 #### 6. `test_leaderboard`

 - **Purpose:** Tests the 'Leaderboard' command.
-- **Expected Outcome:** Expects a response in the form of an embed displaying the leaderboard.
+- **Expected Outcome:** Expect a response in the form of an embed displaying the leaderboard.
-- **Result:** Validates the title and description of the embed message.
+- **Result:** Validates the title and description of the embedded message.

 #### 7. `test_myProgress`

 - **Purpose:** Tests the 'Myprogress' command.
-- **Expected Outcome:** Expects a response in the form of an embed displaying the user's progress.
+- **Expected Outcome:** Expect a response in the form of an embed displaying the user's progress.
-- **Result:** Validates the title and description of the embed message.
+- **Result:** Validates the title and description of the embedded message.

-#### Known Problems
+### Known Problems
 No known problems or failed tests were observed during the test execution.

-## Test Report for test_helpcommand
+# Test Report for test_helpcommand

 ### Purpose